SoftwareAG/c8y-docs/src/documents/guides/concepts/microservices.html.md

 ### Microservice isolation levels

-* Multi tenant: Single microservice container instantiated for all subscribed tenants unless microservice is scaled.
+* Multi tenant: Single microservice docker container instantiated for all subscribed tenants unless microservice is scaled.
-* Single tenant: Dedicated microservice container instantiated for each subscribed tenant.
+* Single tenant: Dedicated microservice docker container instantiated for each subscribed tenant.

 The isolation level is given using manifest file.